RavenCutie21/Voice-Changer-Settings/README.md

 Nvidia: Ideally you use RMVPE, but if you have an older card it can cause it to be laggy, so you refer to AMD/Intel

-AMD/Intel: You ONLY have 2 options for this CREPE_FULL and CREPE_TINY, reason being you need to follow specific steps to make your GPU work unfortunately.
+AMD/Intel: You have 2 options for this CREPE_TINY and RMVPE, you still need to use ONNX models

 CPU: DIO or Harvest, nothing else matters for you.

-What I would pick for AMD/INTEL and CPU, Crepe_Tiny or Dio as they are the lightweight ones meaning you should be able to run it at lower latencies.

 # Graphics Card not showing up, or not being utilized